z33pX/research-agent/README.md

 - **Execute Task:** Each task from the DAG is executed.
 - **Result Handling:** Results are either collected from existing content or new content is gathered.
   - **Load Existing Content:** Checks if content from previous tasks can be used.
-  - **Root Task Check:** Determines if the current task is a root task.
   - **Collect Content:** If new content is needed, it is collected, processed and added to the state and database.

 ### 5. Content Collection Flow

 - **Pick Tools to Get Information:** The LLM selects the appropriate tools for information gathering.
-- **Scrape and Store:** Tools are executed to scrape the internet, and the content is stored.
+- **Scrape and Store:** Tools are executed to scrape webpages and retrieve data from APIs.
+Then, the content is stored.
-  - **Scrape:** Various tools like YouComSearch, SimilarWebSearch, ExaCompanySearch, and NewsSearch are used to gather content.
+  - **Scrape and retrieve:** Various tools like YouComSearch, SimilarWebSearch, ExaCompanySearch, and NewsSearch are used to gather content.
   - **Store:** The collected content is stored to be retrieved later by subsequent tasks or other research jobs.

 ### 6. Content Processing